-In addition to equipment and furniture placed within a booth space, Exhibitors can stage the following items:
+In addition to equipment and furniture placed within a booth space, Exhibitors are allowed to stage the following items:

-- Boxed or loose product, materials or literature - > Fiber cases used to ship pop-up displays - Personal items such as luggage, purses, briefcases or coats
+- Boxed or loose product, materials or literature. - Fiber cases used to ship pop-up displays - Personal items such as luggage, purses, briefcases or coats.